chatwoot/docs/docs/contributing-guide/environment-setup/docker.md

     docker-compose build
     ```

-4. After building the image or destroying the stack, you would have to reset the database using the following command.
+4. After building the image or destroying the stack, reset the database.

     ```bash
     docker-compose run --rm rails bundle exec rails db:chatwoot_prepare
     ```

-5. To run the app,
+5. Run the app.

     ```bash
     docker-compose up
     ```

-    * Access the rails app frontend by visiting `http://0.0.0.0:3000/`
+    * Access Rails app frontend by visiting `http://0.0.0.0:3000/`.
-    * Access Mailhog inbox by visiting `http://0.0.0.0:8025/` (You will receive all emails going out of the application here)
+    * Access Mailhog inbox by visiting `http://0.0.0.0:8025/` (You will receive all emails going out of the application here).

-    #### Login with credentials
+6. Log in with your credentials.
     ```
         url: http://localhost:3000
         user_name: john@acme.inc
         password: Password1!
     ````

-6. To stop the app,
+To stop the app, run the following command:

     ```bash
     docker-compose down